 Great careers for people with logical-mathematical intelligence include mathematician, economist, auditor, accountant, scientist, tactician, computer analyst and technician.

 Linguistic intelligence gauges someone’s ability to use words effectively.
 This doesn’t necessarily mean learning another language, someone who exclusively uses one language proficiently can still have linguistic intelligence.
-Being able to use the right words and express what you mean is a unique skill that can be utilized in several different scenarios.
+Being able to use the right words and express what you mean is a unique skill that can be utilised in several different scenarios.

 You have high linguistic intelligence if: